lohbe/cka-tips/cka-tips.md

 :set syntax=whitespace
 ```

+For Macbook Pro users with touch-bar, it can be useful to map the Caps lock key to ESC.

 ## Browser preferences

 Add Chrome search engine to speed up searches.
 Go to Settings | Manage search Engines to add a search engine.
 I use: